ismiljanic/SyntaxBase-moderation-microservice/docs/research_paper.md

 The **classical TF-IDF + XGBoost baseline** established a strong yet lightweight foundation, achieving a **macro F1 of 0.6393** and providing interpretable, low-latency predictions suitable for large-scale content filtering.
 Building on this, **DistilBERT** significantly improved minority-class detection and contextual sensitivity, achieving a **macro F1 of 0.6837**, while maintaining a manageable computational footprint. **ToxicBERT**, with domain-specific pretraining, delivered the best overall performance (**macro F1 of 0.7359**), capturing subtle, indirect, and severe forms of toxicity that classical methods often missed.

-The **LLaMA 3.1 8B Instruct model (Phase 3)**, tested on a smaller forum evaluation set (`forum_test_dataset.csv`), further enhanced classification of nuanced and context-dependent comments, achieving a **macro F1 of 0.82**.
+**Large language models (Phase 3)**, tested on a smaller forum evaluation set (`forum_test_dataset.csv`), further enhanced classification of nuanced and context-dependent comments, achieving a **macro F1 greater than 0.9**.
 While hardware limitations prevent full-scale training on the entire 159k-comment dataset, the LLM serves effectively as a reasoning layer for verification and disambiguation, particularly for sarcasm, humor, and borderline toxicity.

 The **multi-phase framework** proposed here:
 1. **Phase 1:** Fast classical filtering,